Gabrielhephzibah/SpeedRoomMatingApp/README.md

 -   Used firebase Crashlytics because it provides real time crash reports  that helps to track, prioritize, and fix stability issues in the application.

--   It helps to gain user insight by helping to solve crashes users run into that I can't seem to reproduce on my end.
+-   Because it helps to gain user insight by helping to solve crashes users might run into that I can't seem to reproduce on my end.

+### Things I would have done if I had more time

+-   Implement enabling switching beetween dark themes and light themes in the application

+-   Write more unit test and integration test to cover more cases in the application.